 I spent my UK Mother’s Day with my husband, son and daughter.
 I was brought a cup of tea in bed, and in the afternoon, the kids helped me to make scones which we ate with jam and cream.
 They picked me daffodils from the garden and then we all went out for a sunny walk in the neighbouring fields.
 The day was very simple, but I was with my favourite people and I felt lucky.

 The scones and flowers I received from my kids for Mother’s Day.

-On Sunday, May 10, I know my mum will be feeling sad.
+On Mother’s Day, I know my mum will be feeling sad.
 She was gutted to miss our daughter’s birthday, and she was fighting back tears when we spoke on Easter Sunday too.
 She can’t be with us or my brother’s family and I know she misses us all.